Links on Android Authority may earn us a commission. Learn more.

 Read more: Best video streaming services

-You can sign up for the service right now at the link below:
+You can sign up for the service right now at the link below, with a seven-day free trial:

 What is Acorn TV?

 Acorn TV is a streaming service that was first launched in 2011 as part of Acorn Media Group.
 This company has actually been selling UK-based television VHS tapes, and later DVDs and Blu-ray disks, to consumers since 1994.
 In 2013, Acorn TV relaunched as a completely stand-alone streaming service.
-It now offers its subscribers access to a number of popular and highly acclaimed TV shows, documentaries and TV movies.
-Most come from the UK, but some content has come from Canada, Ireland Australia, New Zealand, Spain, and Mexico.
+It now offers its subscribers access to many popular and highly acclaimed TV shows, documentaries, and TV movies.
+Most come from the UK, but some content has come from Canada, Ireland, Australia, New Zealand, Spain, and Mexico.

 Acorn TV is operated by RLJ Entertainment, which also operates the Sundance Now and Urban Movie Channel streaming services.
 RLJ was acquired in 2018 by AMC Networks.